 An encounter with an orangutan in its natural environment is one of the world’s great – and increasingly rare wildlife experiences.
-Ahead of World Orangutan Day, here are the best places to see them.
+Here are the best places to see them.

 Forming part of a 400 km2 rainforest reserve, the Danum Valley arguably offers your best chance of seeing the 'old man of the jungle' in his natural environment.
 Recent studies put the number of orangutans in the area at around 500, with as many as 17 resident living in the immediate vicinity of the Borneo Rainforest Lodge.